 Welcome to dairy heaven.
 Rounds, slabs, wheels, slices and wedges of cheese fill the Cheese Store of Beverly Hills, a mecca for those who need to find a last-minute dinner party gift or hard-to-find cheese type.
 And if you want to taste, CSBH's twice-monthly cheese tastings are firsthand proof that epicurean culture exists in Los Angeles—you simply have to know where to find it.
 The shop feels like a secret room, fit with French windows and a retractable roof; decades ago the space was home to a fine dining establishment, but now it serves as a charming locale for the gourmet cheese shop's luxe events.
 Each CSBH tasting is themed regionally (Southern Italy, Bordeaux, Spain—essentially any place you'd want to honeymoon), and features two delicately selected flights of seven wines and 10 cheeses.
 Throughout the tasting, a cheese pundit and a sommelier will briefly describe each selection as it's presented, before allowing attendees to chat, eat and drink like 19th century European nobility.
 After two hours or so, properly wined and stuffed with Comtés, Gruyeres and Asiagos, guests are invited next door to the cheese shop for an after party, complete with discounted prices on cheese (there are upwards of 400 available) and another popped bottle or two.

 Milkfarm specializes in small-batch cheeses, charcuterie and other handmade food products mostly from L.A.-based, independent producers.
 Each cheese is selected, taste-tested and curated to build the shop's extensive collection.
 You can also find made-to-order sandwiches here, in addition to cheese and charcuterie plates, freshly baked bread, pastries and other small bites.
 Grab a bottle of beer or wine and order a few things to eat right in the shop at the communal table.
-You can also sign up for tastings, classes, "Meet the Maker" events and wine and cheese pairings.
+You can also sign up for tastings, raclette nights, classes, "Meet the Maker" events and wine and cheese pairings.

 If you've passed by the storefronts of the many cheese shops in L.A. and looked upon their dairy-filled interiors with longing because you're vegan (or lactose intolerant)–rejoice!
 Vromage is L.A.'s only fully vegan cheese shop.
 Yep, you read that right.
-Owner Youssef Fahouri makes and stocks a variety of "cheeses" made from nuts and seeds and aged to perfection.
+Owner Youssef Fahouri makes and stocks a variety of "cheeses" made from nuts and seeds, and they're aged to perfection.
 No animal products here, just cashews, macadamia nuts, pine nuts, pistachios, almonds, Brazil nuts, walnuts, hemp seeds, pumpkin seeds, sunflower seeds, sesame seeds and poppy seeds.
 Whew!
-Fahouri also offers a variety of salads, open-faced sandwiches and Crunch Pizzas (a vegan cheese and cracker-combo 'za creation), all using the shop's signature cheeses.
+Fahouri also offers a variety of salads, gluten-free, open-faced sandwiches and Crunch Pizzas (a vegan cheese and cracker-combo 'za creation), all using the shop's signature cheeses.

 Tucked inside this well-stocked wine store is a larder that sells an assortment of artisan-made cheeses from across the world, plus salumi and the area's best sandwiches.
 Line up with the lunch crowd for an Italian deli-style sandwich and stock up on European candies and old-fashioned sodas like Dublin Original Dr. Pepper.
 You can also stock up on everything necessary for a home-cooked meal or night of entertaining, including imported oils, vinegars, and condiments, candies and chocolates, caviar, crackers, chips and dips.
-Watch out for store hours: closed Sundays and sandwiches served only from 11am to 5pm.
+Watch out for store hours: closed Sundays, and sandwiches served only from 11am to 5pm.